Tyler Zimmerman, bass-baritone

 Mr. Zimmerman is equally comfortable on the recital stage appearing alongside such great recitalist’s as Dalton Baldwin, Mikael Eliasen, and Ricky Ian Gordon.
 Mr. Zimmerman is no stranger to modern works as well, having taken part in the North American premiere of Peter Maxwell Davies’ Kommilitonen! at the Juilliard School along with extensive work with Ricky Ian Gordon during the summers of 2012 and 2014.
 He has also appeared in public masterclasses with Dolora Zajick, Craig Rutenberg, Christine Brewer, Sherrill Milnes, Daniel Ferro, Richard Bonynge and many others.

-Mr. Zimmerman's residency is sponsored by Jim and Judith Matheny.
+Mr. Zimmerman's residency is generously sponsored by Jim and Judith Matheny.